FLIP IT FAQs

-Over the years, FLIP IT!® has been used by teachers and parents across the country.
-As they practiced using the strategy, they have run into unique situations and have asked great questions.
+Over the years, FLIP IT has been used by teachers and parents across the country.
+As they have practiced using the strategy, they have run into unique situations and have asked great questions.
 Here you will find 10 years’ worth of frequently asked questions and answers.
-Simply click on the “+” sign to see the answers!
+Simply click on the question to see its answer!

 Is the FLIP IT strategy evidence-based?

 A thorough review of the literature informed the development of the FLIP IT strategy, ensuring that each of the technique’s four steps is based on solid evidence of how to support children’s social and emotional development.
 Literature informing the feelings step shows that helping preschool children understand, label, and regulate their feelings and emotions is critical to their healthy development, including interacting and forming healthy relationships.
 (Saarni, C., 1990).
 With respect to limits, research shows that preschool children need to be provided with clear, firm, calm, appropriate, and consistent limits in order to reduce challenging behaviors and promote the use of acceptable alternatives (Kazdin, 1987).
 Inquiries have been shown to help children consider alternative solutions to conflicts, resulting in reductions of challenging behavior (Pettit, G.S.
 1988).
 Lastly, with regard to prompts, teaching young children skills that can be used to replace challenging behaviors is one of the most effective evidence-based interventions available for these behaviors (Conroy, 2005).